ON ALGEBRAIC EQUATIONS ALL HAVING THEIR REAL ROOTS

 4.

-The smallest interval containing all the roots of equations (1) is at least equal to
+The smallest interval containing all the roots of equation (1) is at least equal to

-the limit being reached only for the equationifis even and for the equations. ifis odd.
+the limit is only reached for the equationandis even and for the equationsandis odd.

 Equation (1) always has at least one root in the interval: (closed)

-On the equations whose first four coefficients are given
+On equations where the first four coefficients are given

 1.